Surface Area Calculator

 Again, we can split the equation into:

-Base is in the shape of square, so
+The base is in the shape of a square, so

 A(base) = l².
 To calculate the lateral surface area, let's start with the area of one triangular face: